 Before you get too carried away dreaming of chocolate, pastries, waffles and miniature pancakes, let’s compare how the prices stand up between the two.
 In Bruges you’ll need a wallet full of euros, and Copenhagen will find you puzzling over quite how much 100 Danish Krone are!

 Well, it’s Scandinavia, so we can’t attempt to reassure you.
 It is expensive.
-At the time of writing (December 2016) £1 gets you around 8.8 Danish Krone.
+Roughly, £1 gets you around 8.86 Danish Krone!
 This means your gløgg is likely to cost you between £2.50 and £3, and a lunch could cost you in the region of £20.
 Be savvy and check out a few options for whatever you are after to try and save yourself some money if you are visiting on a budget, and try to source some of the delicious food that can be cheaper, such as hot dogs and Smørrebrøds (open sandwiches).
 Alochol tends to stay on the expensive side, so again, choose wisely!
 However, the plus side is that for a capital city, it’s pretty small so you won’t have to spend much on transportation.

 Here the exchange rate on the euro may determine how expensive your trip is – we found that that a cup of glühwein cost about €2-3 and entrances to museums and similar attractions were between €10-14.
 Overall, it’s not the cheapest place for a weekend away but also not overly pricy either.